mpyne-navy/ade-example/instructions/OPNAVINST 6110.1J.md

 eligibility by passing the next command directed PFA (i.e., monthly FEP mock PFA) and notification shall again be made to NAVPERSCOM (PERS-834).
     7. Reenlistment and Extension.
-AC members who have three or more PFA failures in the most recent 4-year period shall not be reenlisted or extended.
+AC members who have two or more PFA failures in the most recent 3-year period shall not be reenlisted or extended.
 Requests for exceptions to policy for active duty reenlistments or extensions shall be addressed to NAVPERSCOM, Active Enlisted Programs Branch (PERS-811), via